 Mljet National Park

-The area is an unspoiled oasis of tranquillity that, the lakes are excellent for swimming and snorkeling, with crystal clear water of turquoise colour (see photos).
-This is the most visited part of the island, covered in untouched Mediterranean forest, two lakes and features two villages – Pomena and Polače and the small hamlet of Babine Kuce right at the edge of the Large Lake.
+The area is an unspoiled oasis of tranquillity that, the lakes are excellent for swimming and snorkeling, with crystal clear water of turquoise color (see photos).
+This is the most visited part of the island, covered in untouched Mediterranean forest, two lakes, and features two villages – Pomena and Polače and the small hamlet of Babine Kuce right at the edge of the Large Lake.

 The entrance to the park is right within the villages where you get an entrance ticket and a map.
 From the entrance on, you enter into the area where cars are forbidden.